The University of Oxford

 Oxford’s academic staff come from almost 100 different countries and territories.
 The largest groups of international academic staff are from the USA, Germany, Italy, China, Australia, France, Ireland, India and Canada.
 The university, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around 17,000 jobs and injecting more than £750 million annually into the regional economy.

-• International students make up almost 45% of our total student body – around 11,500 students.
-Students come to Oxford from more than 160 countries and territories.
+- International students make up 46% of our total student body – around 12,075 students.
+Students come to Oxford from more than 160 countries and territories (as of 1 December 2022).

 The information above is provided by the University of Oxford.